microsoft/api-guidelines/Guidelines.md

 RESTful APIs MUST respond to valid but unsupported requests consistent with this section.

 ### 16.1.
 Essential guidance
-RESTful APIs will often choose to limit functionality that can be performed by clients.
+RESTful APIs will often choose to limit the functionality that can be performed by clients.
 For instance, auditing systems allow records to be created but not modified or deleted.
 Similarly, some APIs will expose collections but require or otherwise limit filtering and ordering criteria, or MAY not support client-driven pagination.

 ### 16.2.
 Feature allow list
-If a service does not support any of the below API features, then an error response MUST be provided if the feature is requested by a caller.
+If a service does not support any of the below API features, then an error response MUST be provided if a caller requests the feature.
 The features are:
 - Key Addressing in a collection, such as: `https://api.contoso.com/v1.0/people/user1@contoso.com`
 - Filtering a collection by a property value, such as: `https://api.contoso.com/v1.0/people?$filter=name eq 'david'`